CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/01_03_warscheinlichkeit_en-US/wahrscheinlichkeit.md

 ---
 # Probability

-It's about a little crap game.
+This is about a little crappy game.
 It's simple: the 6 wins.
 One of the players wonders how likely it is to roll a 6 three times in a row and so he makes it his task.